daverooney/AWS-on-Chromebook/HOWTO-AWS-SSH-cb.md

 - for extra credit, put extra SSH Arguments in to do fancy things like tunnelling
 - press Enter button
 - Win!
 Happy Hacking!

+## cleanup

+- remove SSH-VPC if created
+- if Cloud9, close tab to get back to environment listing.
+  - select your CB-SSH environment, click Delete
+  - type "Delete" to confirm